NodyHub/blog/content/posts/container-breakouts-part2.md

 0x0000003fffffffff=cap_chown,cap_dac_override,cap_dac_read_search,cap_fowner,cap_fsetid,cap_kill,cap_setgid,cap_setuid,cap_setpcap,cap_linux_immutable,cap_net_bind_service,cap_net_broadcast,cap_net_admin,cap_net_raw,cap_ipc_lock,cap_ipc_owner,cap_sys_module,cap_sys_rawio,cap_sys_chroot,cap_sys_ptrace,cap_sys_pacct,cap_sys_admin,cap_sys_boot,cap_sys_nice,cap_sys_resource,cap_sys_time,cap_sys_tty_config,cap_mknod,cap_lease,cap_audit_write,cap_audit_control,cap_setfcap,cap_mac_override,cap_mac_admin,cap_syslog,cap_wake_alarm,cap_block_suspend,cap_audit_read
 ```

-A detailed summary about sensitive kernel capabilities can taken from the forum [grsecurity](https://grsecurity.net/) post from spender [False Boundaries and Arbitrary Code Execution](https://forums.grsecurity.net/viewtopic.php?t=2522).
+A detailed summary of sensitive kernel capabilities can be taken from the forum [grsecurity](https://grsecurity.net/) post from spender [False Boundaries and Arbitrary Code Execution](https://forums.grsecurity.net/viewtopic.php?t=2522).

 #### `CAP_SYS_ADMIN` – cgroup notify on release escape

 One of the dangerous kernel capabilities is `CAP_SYS_ADMIN`.
 If you are acting in a container with this capability, you can manage cgroups of the system.
-As a short re-cap – [cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html) are used to manage the system resources for container (that’s very brief – I know).
+As a short re-cap – [cgroups](https://man7.org/linux/man-pages/man7/cgroups.7.html) are used to manage the system resources for a container (that’s very brief – I know).

 In this escape, we use a **feature of cgroups** that allows the **execution** of code **in** the **root context**, after the last process in a cgroup is terminated.
 The feature is called **“notification on release”** and can only be set, because we have the capability `CAP_SYS_ADMIN`.